CharleyGui/docs.fr-fr/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-8. <span data-ttu-id="26e88-250">Ajoutez le code suivant à `InstanceId_SelectedIndexChanged`.</span><span class="sxs-lookup"><span data-stu-id="26e88-250">Add the following code to `InstanceId_SelectedIndexChanged`.</span></span> <span data-ttu-id="26e88-251">Chaque fois que l'utilisateur sélectionne un workflow à l'aide de la zone de liste modifiable, ce gestionnaire met à jour la fenêtre d'état.</span><span class="sxs-lookup"><span data-stu-id="26e88-251">Whenever the user selects a workflow by using the combo box this handler updates the status window.</span></span>
+8. <span data-ttu-id="c226a-239">Ajoutez le code suivant à `InstanceId_SelectedIndexChanged`.</span><span class="sxs-lookup"><span data-stu-id="c226a-239">Add the following code to `InstanceId_SelectedIndexChanged`.</span></span> <span data-ttu-id="c226a-240">Chaque fois que l'utilisateur sélectionne un workflow à l'aide de la zone de liste modifiable, ce gestionnaire met à jour la fenêtre d'état.</span><span class="sxs-lookup"><span data-stu-id="c226a-240">Whenever the user selects a workflow by using the combo box this handler updates the status window.</span></span>

     ```vb
     If InstanceId.SelectedIndex = -1 Then
         Return
     End If

-    'Clear the status window.
+    ' Clear the status window.
     WorkflowStatus.Clear()

-    'Get the workflow version and display it.
+    ' Get the workflow version and display it.
-    'If the workflow is just starting then this info will not 'be available in the persistence store so do not try and retrieve it.
+    ' If the workflow is just starting then this info will not ' be available in the persistence store so do not try and retrieve it.
-    If Not WorkflowStarting Then
+    If Not workflowStarting Then
         Dim instance As WorkflowApplicationInstance = _
             WorkflowApplication.GetInstance(WorkflowInstanceId, store)

         WorkflowVersion.Text = _
             WorkflowVersionMap.GetIdentityDescription(instance.DefinitionIdentity)

-        'Unload the instance.
+        ' Unload the instance.
         instance.Abandon()
     End If
     ```